Marginalization of Regression-Adjusted Treatment Effects in Indirect Comparisons with Limited Patient-Level Data: Discussion

 \subsection{Summary of results}

 The marginalized outcome regression methods and MAIC can yield unbiased estimates of the marginal $A$ vs.~$B$ treatment effect in the $BC$ population.
 Conventional STC targets a conditional treatment effect for $A$ vs.~$C$ that is incompatible in the indirect comparison.
 Bias is produced because the log-odds ratio is a non-collapsible measure of effect.
-Across all scenarios, MIM and both versions of maximum-likelihood G-computation largely eliminate the bias induced by effect modifier imbalances.
+Across all scenarios, MIM and both versions of parametric G-computation largely eliminate the bias induced by effect modifier imbalances.
 There is some negative bias in MAIC and the marginalized outcome regression methods where the sample size $N$ is small.
 In the case of MAIC, this is problematic where covariate overlap is poor.
-The bias for MAIC was not observed in our previous simulation study.\cite{remiro2020methods} In that study, the model of interest was a Cox proportional hazards regression with survival outcomes.
-The difference in results is likely due to logistic regression being more prone to small-sample or sparse data bias\cite{greenland2016sparse} than Cox regression.\cite{vittinghoff2007relaxing}
+MAIC did not display these biases using Cox proportional hazards regression as the outcome model in the time-to-event setting.\cite{remiro2020methods} The difference in results is likely due to logistic regression being more prone to small-sample bias than Cox regression.\cite{vittinghoff2007relaxing}

 As for precision, the marginalized outcome regression approaches have reduced variability compared to MAIC.
 The superior precision is demonstrated by their lower empirical standard errors across all scenarios.
 Because the methods are generally unbiased, precision is the driver of comparative accuracy.
 The simulation study confirms that, under correct model specification, parametric G-computation and MIM have lower mean square errors than weighting and are therefore more efficient.
 The differences in performance are exacerbated where covariate overlap is poor and sample sizes are low.
 In these cases, the effective sample size after weighting is small, and this leads to inflated variances and wider interval estimates for MAIC.
-Specific bias-variance trade-offs will depend on the outcome model of interest, e.g.~the logistic regression with binary outcomes setup in this study is less efficient than the Cox regression with survival outcomes explored in our previous simulation study.\cite{annesi1989efficiency}
+Specific bias-variance trade-offs will likely depend on the outcome model of interest.